Upper Oyster Creek: A TMDL Project for Bacteria and Dissolved Oxygen

 Water quality testing found that bacteria levels in Upper Oyster Creek might pose a health risk for swimmers.
 Low dissolved oxygen concentrations in some areas of the creek indicate that conditions are not optimal for aquatic life.

-The TMDL Program is working with area stakeholders to develop a plan to improve water quality in the creek.
+The TMDL Program worked with area stakeholders to develop a plan to improve water quality in the creek.
 The goal of the project is to reduce bacteria concentrations to within acceptable risk levels for swimmers, and improve conditions to support a healthy aquatic community.

 Adopted TMDLs